davidhartsough/writings/src/markdown/readable.md

 ### Footnote

 <p style="font-size: 0.875rem">1: P.S.
-From the anxious author: I'm still learning all of this <em>now</em>, so my writings from before (October 2022) are <em>not</em> good examples of readable posts.
+From the author: I'm still learning all of this <em>now</em>, so my writings from before (October 2022) are <em>not</em> good examples of readable posts.
 I don't always exemplify this skill yet, so please don't call me a hypocrite until at least a few posts/months later.</p>